scottspace/scottspace.github.io/_posts/2020-05-24-ultimate-speedreader.md

 inbound emails with unread, detailed medical papers and commentary.
 My inbox problems were Lilliputian by comparison.
-Heck, the White House and the Office of Science and Technology Policy (OSTP) even got involved, working with the machine learning company Kaggle, the Gates Foundation and others to make 40,000 publications available for AI researchers to mine.
+Heck, the White House and the Office of Science and Technology Policy (OSTP) even got involved, working with the our Kaggle team at Google, the Gates Foundation and others to make 40,000 publications available for AI researchers to mine.